NSteinhoff/ni/README.md

 hopefully result in an increase in the average value per line over time.
 NI is not a code golfing exercise.
 The code strives to be readable and maintainable.

+## TODO

+- welcome screen listing keymaps
+- delete + motion
+- command line prompt
+- searching
+- incremental search
+- debug layer
+- saveas
+- static memory allocation
+- key chords
+- undo / redo
+- syntax highlighting (?)
+- setting options (?)
+- suspend & resume (?)
+- multiple buffers & load file (?)

-# NOTES
+## NOTES

-## Manage memory of the line being edited?
+**Manage memory of the line being edited?**

 Load line into a WIP buffer and commit when leaving insert mode?
 How would we deal with multi-line editing?